Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 #### 1.9.1 General

-- Shadows are casted from a directional shadow source.
+- Shadows are cast from a directional shadow source.
 - Shadow mapping is used to render this type of lighting.

 #### 1.9.2 Properties